-The critical factor in all this is that you notice the issue and resolve it so that your furry friend gets expert help to feel happy and content once again.
-It can be tricky to spot, but when you're aware of what to look out for, the job gets a whole lot easier.
+The critical factor in all this is that you notice and resolve the issue so that your furry friend gets expert help to feel happy and content again.
+It can be tricky to spot, but when you know what to look out for, the job gets a lot easier.
 Dog training courses can help you figure out the best path.

 Improve Your Animal Care Skills at Your Own Pace:

-So, if you’d like to improve your canine caring skills to be a better owner or even start a rewarding career in the animal care industry, online training like our Certificate In Dog Psychology, Behaviour & Training can give you the knowledge you need.
+So, if you’d like to improve your canine caring skills to be a better owner or even start a rewarding career in the animal care industry, online training like our course in Dog Psychology, Behaviour & Training can give you the knowledge you need.
 It's industry-approved, counts towards your Continuous Professional Development (CPD) points and equips you with the skills required to work in the sector.